Rationale and definition:

 Primary data source:

-Death certificates and administrative data from health facilities are the most reliable source of data for this indicator, and provide data on all the above-mentioned conditions.5 In areas where there is poor coverage of death certificates, household surveys are often used to measure mortality from NCDs, while WHO uses standardized methods to extrapolate suicide rates.
+Death certificates and administrative data from health facilities are the most reliable source of data for this indicator, and provide data on all the above-mentioned conditions.

 Potential lead agency or agencies: